 What are the best games available on PS Now?

 Sony’s PlayStation Now service boasts the largest game library of any game streaming service including Nvidia GeForce Now and Xbox Games Pass, with over 500 PS3 and PS4 games on offer.
 However, while it’s a large collection, you won’t find the latest PS4 titles on the service like with Microsoft’s Xbox Games Pass, which features Xbox-exclusives like Sea of Thieves on release date.

 But despite not having the most up-to-date collection (the latest titles to be added include Knack and F1 2016), it does boast a large collection of PS2, PS3 and PS4 games, and it's updated on a monthly basis.
-It’s the only way to play PS3 titles on a PS4 so if you’re interested in a bit of retro gaming, this is the only way to do it.
+It’s the only way to play older PlayStation titles on a PS4 so if you’re interested in a retro gaming, this is the only way to do it.